 As a result, our mind’s most common impairments in this era of accelerated change are depression, anxiety, and insomnia.

 So longing for personal quiet time is a natural and necessary answer to an overpowering environment.

 For this reason, meditation works so well.
 Hunter-gatherers had so much downtime that they naturally ‘meditated’ for hours in nature.

-And meditation links in with that our hunter-gatherer’s brains were made for and are best at – focusing on one thing at a time.
+And meditation links in with what our hunter-gatherer’s brains were made for and are best at – focusing on one thing at a time.

 Accordingly, we don’t do well at multitasking and, in reality, diminish our productivity when we try to do various activities at once.